illumitacit/policies/privacy_policy.md

 | Cookie Name | Type     | Expiry           | Use                                                                                                                                                                                           |
 | Cloudflare  | Required | at most 24 hours | Bot management and session affinity for global cache.
 Refer to the [Cloudflare Privacy Policy](https://www.cloudflare.com/privacypolicy/) for more details on the cookies and their use.      |

-### Voluntary correspondence
+### Voluntary Correspondence

-When you email IllumiTacit with a question or to ask for help, we keep that correspondence, including your email address, so that we have a history of past correspondence to reference if you reach out in the future.
+When you contact IllumiTacit for help or questions, we keep the correspondence, including your email address, to better assist you in the future.
+We also store information you voluntarily provide, such as survey responses or recordings of customer interviews (with your express consent).

-We also store information you may volunteer, for example, written responses to surveys.
-If you agree to a customer interview, we may ask for your permission to record the conversation for future reference or use.
-We will only do so with your express consent.

-## When we access or share your information
+## When We Access or Share Your Information

 **To provide products or services you’ve requested**.
-We use some third-party subprocessors to help run our applications and provide the Services to you.
+We may use third-party subprocessors to help run our applications and provide the Services to you.
 The following is a list of third-party subprocessors we use:
 * [AWS](https://aws.amazon.com/privacy/).
 Cloud services provider.
 * [Cloudflare](https://www.cloudflare.com/privacypolicy/).
 Cloud services provider.